xyproto/orbiton/README.md

 ## Using `o` for viewing man pages

-For `zsh` or `bash`, try using:
+Viewing man pages with `o` is currently an experimental feature, and the syntax highlighting is a bit rudimentary.

+It is possible to try out this feature with `o` by using:

     export MANPAGER=o

-Note that the man page syntax highlighting is currently a bit rudimentary, and is a work in progress.
+Using `less` to view man pages is probably a better choice, for now:

+    export MANPAGER='less -s -M +Gg'

 ## Unique features